WilliamSung1995/WilliamSung1995/README.md

-# Hi there, I'm WangSung 😄 👋
+# Hi there, I'm William Sung 😄 👋

 🎯 *Full-stack dev | Creating Code and Writing Stories | Advocating for Usability & Developer Experience*

 I'm a full-stack developer building scalable web applications with a strong focus on usability and maintainability.
-I also love making technical jargon understandable for both technical and non-technical audiences on my [tech blog](https://booleanhunter.com/blog).

 ## My software engineering principles